remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 The following modifications need to be done on the host OS for Redis to work properly.
 - append vm.overcommit_memory=1 to /etc/sysctl.conf
 - run following command as root on host: echo never > /sys/kernel/mm/transparent_hugepage/enabled
+- Also, create a file /etc/rc.local, run chmod +x on it and paste the following content into it:

+'''
+#!/bin/sh -e
+#
+# rc.local
+#
+# This script is executed at the end of each multiuser runlevel.
+# Make sure that the script will "exit 0" on success or any other
+# value on error.
+#
+# In order to enable or disable this script just change the execution
+# bits.
+#
+# By default this script does nothing.

+echo never > /sys/kernel/mm/transparent_hugepage/enabled

+exit 0

+'''

 - Note that Docker uses the PREROUTE chain in iptables, which shortcuts limitations put in the INPUT chain.
 Thus, do not publish ports in docker-compose.yml that aren't supposed to be public.
 If you're behind a NAT firewall/router, you're probably good, but if you're connected directly to the internet, beware!
+- Elasticsearch requires a fair amount of memory to run.
+Update:
+  - sysctl -w vm.max_map_count=262144 or even 393180 to allow for more memory allocation.
+[No harm done](https://www.suse.com/support/kb/doc/?id=7000830) if we consider it has the same effect on Ubuntu as it does on SUSE.
+  - edit /etc/sysctl.conf and append the keu+value there too, in order to persist the change

 ## Bind mounts
-The containers in this stack will need a place to store persistent data.
+The containers in this stack will need a place to store persistent data and mount pre-made configurations.
 It is recommended to put this data in a directory outside of the Git-checkout dir - simply to avoid adding and pushing sensitive data to remote repo by accident.

 Copy the folder my-config-templates to a suitable location on your host computer.
 E.g.
 - cp -R <git-checkout-dir>/my-docker-data-template ~/my-docker-data